11/5/2024

 Chief Financial Officer

-Yeah I think it's going to be really important for us to manage to generate free cash flow right we'll make these decisions and if we if we're purposely cash flow you could see some could see some P&L from some of those cost flow throughs but it's important to us to generate free cash flow here and deliver this balance sheet.
+Yeah, I think it's going to be really important for us to manage generate free cash flow, right?
+We'll make these decisions.
+And if we're preferencing cash flow, you could see some P&L from some of those cost flow-throughs, but it's important to us to generate free cash flow here and deleverage this balance sheet.
+Thanks.

 speaker

-Excellent.
-Thank you our next question has come from the line of Frank Mitch with Birmingham Research please proceed with your question.
+Thank you.
+Our next question has come from the line of Frank Mitch with Birmingham Research.
+Please proceed with your question.

 speaker